danwallach/XStopwatchComplication/README.md

 For earlier versions of Android Wear, I developed
-[a similar app](http://www.cs.rice.edu/~dwallach/xstopwatch/), which communicate with my [CalWatch](http://www.cs.rice.edu/~dwallach/calwatch/) watchface.
-The code here has a lot in common with that project, but it's really a from-scratch implementation to support the new complication model of Wear 2.0.
+[a similar app](http://www.cs.rice.edu/~dwallach/xstopwatch/), which communicated with my [CalWatch](http://www.cs.rice.edu/~dwallach/calwatch/) watchface.
+The code here has a lot in common with that project, but it's really a new implementation to support the new complication model of Wear 2.0.
 I haven't yet ported CalWatch to Android Wear 2.0.

 To any software developer / reader: everything here is implemented in